 Uninterrupted skin to skin contact for at least an hour, or until after the first breastfeed, gets breastfeeding off to the best start.
 Skin to skin contact is very important for every baby regardless of how they are fed – it helps your baby adapt to outside life by helping to stabilise their heart rate, temperature and breathing.
 Skin-to-skin also triggers oxytocin (the love hormone) which helps you both relax after the birth and stimulates your milk production.

 If your baby is too sleepy or not able to breastfeed after the birth, we encourage you to hand express your milk as soon as possible.
-If your baby is still not interested in feeding, keep them in SSC contact and continue to express 8 times in 24 hours (including at night) to stimulate and maintain your supply while your baby is learning.
+If your baby is still not interested in feeding, keep them in skin-to-skin contact and continue to express 8 times in 24 hours (including at night) to stimulate and maintain your supply while your baby is learning.
 Our maternity staff can help you with this.
-If your baby needs to be looked after in our special care baby unit we encourage you to express as soon as possible, aiming for 10-12 times in 24 hours (including at night) so you can produce sufficient milk for your baby.
-Staff can advise you on expressing and storage of breastmilk.
+Expressed colostrum (your first milk) can be given to baby via syringe or cup feed.
+We would advise avoiding bottles during the early days of establishing breastfeeding, as these can interfere with baby learning to latch at the breast.
+Please see our leaflet explaining the impact of giving formula milk to a baby who is establishing breastfeeding.

 Early Days and Weeks